TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-11-01-decomposing-symfony-kernel-what-does-minimal-symfony-bundle-do.md

 <br>

-It seems, it loads the `../../config/config.php`.
+It seems it loads the `../../config/config.php`.
 There we define services and parameters.

 So we need:
 * a `*Bundle` class,